 Since your attorney is your sworn advocate and has the understanding, experience, and education to bring your case to a successful conclusion, they must be present during the legal funding process.
-All legal funding companies require your attorney to consent to the loan and provide complete information about your lawsuit.
+All legal funding companies require your attorney to consent to the loan and provide complete information about your lawsuit or claim.

 Submit your funding application